sb2702/webcodecs-fundamentals/src/content/docs/media-bunny/intro.md

 ```

 I'm not trying to be pedantic with this guide, treating video processing as a pipeline is best practice.
-MediaBunny actually does use the [Streams API](../../concepts/streams) under the hood, but uses clever architecture to simplify the API so that you can treat it as an async per-frame operation and not worry about buffer stalls or memory managment.
+MediaBunny actually does use the [Streams API](../../concepts/streams) under the hood, but uses clever architecture to simplify the API so that you can treat it as an async per-frame operation and not worry about buffer stalls or memory management.

 ### Other differences